ragusamj/spanishphrases.org/README.md

 # SpanishPhrases.org
-SpanishPhrases.org was created to help people learn a new Spanish.
+SpanishPhrases is the fastest way to learn Spanish.